Mortgage With Judgment On Credit Report Guidelines

 - Borrowers can qualify for mortgage with judgment on credit report

 - If the judgment debtor has no assets, there is nothing a judgment creditor can do to collect

 In the event, if the judgment debtor has no assets, the judgment debtor is considered judgment proof which means uncollectible.

 Statute of limitations is the period where a judgment creditor has to try to collect and enforce the judgment.

 - Judgment is in a consumer’s credit report for a period of 7 years from the judgment issue date

 - The judgment is deleted off the credit report after 7 years from the judgment issue date

 - However, just because the judgment is off one’s credit report does not mean that the judgment is not valid.

-- Each state has different statute of limitations on judgments
+- Each state has a different statute of limitations on judgments

-- Most states have statute of limitations of 10 years from the judgment issue date
+- Most states have a statute of limitations of 10 years from the judgment issue date

 - However, a judgment creditor can renew the judgment for another 10 years if the judgment creditor files the right extension paperwork

 - Most judgment creditors do not renew old judgments